 4. Getting ready for your Ofsted home inspection

 Waiting for an Ofsted inspection is a lengthy process.
-Ofsted states that they will inspect you within the first 30 months of registering as a childminder or nanny – that could be over two years!
-Waiting for this step can be frustrating, particularly because your opening date depends on securing your registration.
+Ofsted states that they will inspect you within the first 30 months of registering as a childminder or nanny—that could be over two years!
+Waiting for this step can be frustrating, particularly because you won’t receive a rating before your first inspection.

-Preparing for your registration visit can also be difficult.
-During the inspection Ofsted will check to make sure you have a safe, suitable home environment (and that you’ve risk assessed it), and that you have a good knowledge of the EYFS framework.
+Preparing for your initial registration visit can also be difficult.
+During the registration visit Ofsted will check to make sure you have a safe, suitable home environment (and that you’ve risk assessed it), and that you have a good knowledge of the EYFS framework.
 Unfortunately, you have no idea how you’ve done until you receive the results.
-If you don’t meet Ofsted’s requirements, they’ll tell you what to improve, and when you must improve it by.
+If you don’t meet Ofsted’s requirements, they will tell you what to improve, and when you must improve it by.

 Ongoing Ofsted inspections should happen at least once every 6 years, but they may also inspect you if someone reports concerns about your childcare.

 Registering with Koru Kids means you don’t need to wait months for a stressful Ofsted inspection.
 You can read more about our friendly visits and pre-registration support here.